xjhofernandes/sef-status-check/README.md

     ]
 }
 ```
 Obs: this file needs to be located in .vscode folder in repository root.
-After the file was configured, you will can debug or run the code in vscode without configure environments variables in your machine.
+After the file was configured, you can debug or run the code in vscode without setting environment variables in your machine.